3-Steps to Clarity: Know When You're Projecting and How to Stop

 You know that old saying: what you dislike about others is what you dislike about yourself.
 In the heat of a challenging moment, this might be the most annoying thing anyone can say to you.
 Yet, it's often true.

-Projection is a defense mechanism that comes from the ego.
-In projection, you’re taking an unacceptable part of yourself, disowning it, and placing it onto someone else.
-Almost everyone has done this at some point in their lives.
+Projection is an unconscious defense mechanism stemming from the ego.
+In projection, you take an unacceptable part of yourself, such as your feelings, thoughts, tendencies, and fears, disown it, and place it onto someone else.
+Projections contain our blind spots.
+Although almost everyone has engaged in projection at some point in their lives, it's often difficult to know when you're doing it.

 Fear and anxiety